-The shares of Common Stock being offered for resale pursuant to this prospectus by the Selling Securityholders represent approximately 84.4% of the outstanding shares of Common Stock as of September 22, 2022 and approximately 121.0% of our public float (after giving effect to the issuance of shares upon the exercise of the Private Placement Warrants and the issuance of 16,863,708 shares upon conversion of the Notes, which assumes we exercise our option to pay interest in kind and the maximum additional shares are issued).
+The shares of Common Stock being offered for resale pursuant to this prospectus by the Selling Securityholders represent approximately 82.8% of the outstanding shares of Common Stock as of August 26, 2022 (after giving effect to the issuance of shares upon the exercise of the Private Placement Warrants and the issuance of 16,863,708 shares upon conversion of the Notes, which assumes we exercise our option to pay interest in kind and the maximum additional shares are issued).
 Given the substantial number of shares of Common Stock being registered for potential resale by the Selling Securityholders pursuant to this prospectus, the sale of shares by the Selling Securityholders, or the perception in the market that the Selling Securityholders of a large number of shares intend to sell shares, could increase the volatility of the market price of our Common Stock or result in a significant decline in the public trading price of our Common Stock.